Alec Baldwin: 1993–2005: Established actor

 In 2002, Baldwin appeared in two episodes of Friends as Phoebe's overly enthusiastic love interest, Parker.
 He also portrayed a recurring character in several seasons 7 and 8 episodes of Will & Grace, in which he played Malcolm, a "top secret agent" and the lover of Karen Walker (Megan Mullally).
 He also guest-starred in the first live episode of the series.
-Baldwin wrote an episode of Law & Order entitled "Tabloid", which aired in 1998.
 He played Dr. Barrett Moore, a retired plastic surgeon, in the series Nip/Tuck.
+Baldwin shifted towards character acting, beginning with 2001's Pearl Harbor, in which he played Lt.
+Col. Jimmy Doolittle.
+With a worldwide box office of $449,220,945, this film remains the highest-grossing film Baldwin has appeared in during his acting career.
+Baldwin directed and starred in The Devil and Daniel Webster with Anthony Hopkins, Jennifer Love Hewitt and Dan Aykroyd in 2001.
+The then-unreleased film became an asset in a federal bank fraud trial when investor Jed Barron was convicted of bank fraud while the movie was in production.
+The film was eventually acquired by The Yari Group without Baldwin's involvement.